Capital Analysts LLC Acquires 7,339 Shares of Discovery, Inc. (NASDAQ:DISCA)

 Other institutional investors have also bought and sold shares of the company.
 Carolinas Wealth Consulting LLC grew its holdings in Discovery by 87.6% during the second quarter.
 Carolinas Wealth Consulting LLC now owns 983 shares of the company’s stock worth $30,000 after purchasing an additional 459 shares during the period.
 CENTRAL TRUST Co boosted its holdings in shares of Discovery by 242.7% during the third quarter.
 CENTRAL TRUST Co now owns 1,275 shares of the company’s stock worth $32,000 after acquiring an additional 903 shares during the period.
 Providence Capital Advisors LLC bought a new stake in shares of Discovery during the second quarter worth approximately $41,000.
 Sierra Capital LLC boosted its holdings in shares of Discovery by 100.0% during the third quarter.
 Sierra Capital LLC now owns 1,500 shares of the company’s stock worth $38,000 after acquiring an additional 750 shares during the period.
 Finally, Bessemer Group Inc. boosted its holdings in shares of Discovery by 98.0% during the second quarter.
 Bessemer Group Inc. now owns 1,857 shares of the company’s stock worth $57,000 after acquiring an additional 919 shares during the period.
 Institutional investors and hedge funds own 33.47% of the company’s stock.

 A number of equities research analysts have recently issued reports on DISCA shares.
+Barclays reduced their price objective on Discovery from $35.00 to $30.00 and set an “equal weight” rating for the company in a report on Monday, October 18th.
 Macquarie upgraded Discovery from a “neutral” rating to an “outperform” rating and boosted their price objective for the stock from $33.00 to $40.00 in a report on Monday, November 8th.
-Barclays dropped their price target on shares of Discovery from $35.00 to $30.00 and set an “equal weight” rating for the company in a research report on Monday, October 18th.
-Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Discovery in a research report on Sunday, November 7th.
+Barrington Research reiterated an “outperform” rating on shares of Discovery in a research report on Monday, November 1st.
 Sanford C. Bernstein upgraded shares of Discovery from an “underperform” rating to a “market perform” rating and lifted their price target for the company from $28.00 to $38.44 in a research report on Monday, November 1st.
-Finally, UBS Group dropped their price target on shares of Discovery from $38.00 to $27.00 and set a “neutral” rating for the company in a research report on Wednesday, September 22nd.
+Finally, Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Discovery in a research report on Sunday, November 7th.
 Seven investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
 According to data from MarketBeat, Discovery has a consensus rating of “Buy” and a consensus target price of $42.30.

-In other Discovery news, Director John C. Malone sold 320,000 shares of the company’s stock in a transaction on Tuesday, November 30th.
+In other news, Director John C. Malone sold 320,000 shares of the company’s stock in a transaction on Tuesday, November 30th.
 The shares were sold at an average price of $22.88, for a total transaction of $7,321,600.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Corporate insiders own 5.57% of the company’s stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+5.57% of the stock is currently owned by corporate insiders.

 Discovery Company Profile